muratk5n/thirdwave/en/README.md

 The canisters have bioethanol in them

 "Large blue boxes have been popping up across Nairobi in Kenya.
-They look like cash machines, but ... dispense a clean cooking fuel [canisters]"
+They look like cash machines, but ... dispense a clean cooking fuel [canister]"

 ---